 For decades, cardiovascular disease was thought to mainly affect men.
-In fact, it claims the lives of both men and women in equal numbers, according to the
+In fact, it claims the lives of both men and women in equal numbers, according to the Centers for Disease Control and Prevention.
+And for women with diabetes, there are a number of gender-specific risk factors that make the likelihood of developing of heart disease even greater.

 If you’re a woman with diabetes, you should be aware of the following facts regarding how heart disease might affect you.